 Brought to you by Trombone Shorty Foundation and Gia Maione Prima Foundation

-We need your support during this streamed event!
+We still need your support!
 Donations to the Trombone Shorty Foundation can be made by visiting www.paypal.me/shortyfoundation OR by texting “give” to (504) 509-5010.

 You can re-create the live experience at home with our FREE “Watch Party” pack, featuring fun items from our sponsors and partners such as recipes, games, and more.
 Available HERE!